alerque/libertinus/README.md

 The original impetus was to add an OpenType math companion to the Libertine font family.
 Over time it grew into to a full-fledged fork addressing many of the bugs in the Libertine fonts.

-Hat-tip to [Frédéric Wang][fred-wang] for coming up with the name "Libertinus".
+Hat-tip to [Frédéric Wang][fred-wang] for coming up with the name “Libertinus”.

 Thanks to [Khaled Hosny][khaledhosny] who was the primary contributor and maintainer from 2012–2020.
 If you like this font please thank and even consider sponsoring him!